Previous Winners

 About the award

-The British Student Taekwondo Federation are delighted to invite submissions for the Dr. Un-Yong Kim Club of the Year Award.
+The British Student Taekwondo Federation is delighted to invite submissions for the Dr. Un-Yong Kim Club of the Year Award.
 The award will highlight the hard work and dedication of club committees across the country, celebrating those who have provided an outstanding service to their members, to student taekwondo and to the wider community!

 Developing an exceptional club requires an exceptional effort from its elected committee, club members and coaches.
 The winning club will have excelled in numerous aspects of club management and performance, on and off the court.